Barren Land for Brittany’s 1/2 Bday, Acrylic on canvas

 Spring is always representative of new life:

 The fountain in our front yard reminds me each winter we all have frozen times in our lives, times when we’re meant to be still, when time stands still.
-Yet, once we look closely, more intently, we’ll discover life still flows, deeper, stronger it flows.
+Yet, if you look closely, more intently, you’ll discover life still flows, deeper, stronger.